 ObjectType = "List" AND ChildCount > 0

-Note: To learn how to create conditional combinations of XPath or CSS selectors to map web objects, see XPath Expressions and CSS Selectors.
+Note: To learn how to create conditional combinations of search expressions to map web and mobile objects, see Name Mapping - Selectors.

 The objects TestComplete finds by using conditional expressions have the Conditional Mode check box selected in the Mapped Object tree, and have the Condition tab page where you can set conditions: